January brought a foot of snow and a week later a 50 degree

 "wow" moment and have it speak volumes for us.
 May all your days and nights be filled

-with beautiful music that accompany your brush strokes with gusto as they are for me!!
+with beautiful music that accompanies your brush strokes with magical rhythms and

 My best to all.....................Elsie